qrstuff/screenshuttle/README.md

 - `fullpage` (optional): Capture the full page (`true`) or only the visible part (`false`).
 Default is `false`.

-## Project Structure

-- `capture.js`: Contains the logic to capture screenshots or PDFs using Puppeteer.
-- `handler.js`: Lambda function handler that processes the HTTP requests and captures the content.
-- `serverless.yml`: Serverless Framework configuration file.
-- `package.json` and `yarn.lock`: Project dependencies.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.